OSGeo/OSGeoLive-doc/en/quickstart/gpsdrive_quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Use the :menuselection:`Options --> Maps --> Download` tool to preview
 and download new map tiles.
 Currently the OpenStreetMap web-tiles and
-NASA OnEarth WMS servers are available as sources.
+NASA OnEarth T-WMS server are available as sources.
 There are a few command
 line programs which come with GpsDrive which will let you bulk-download
 a set of tiles covering your local area.